afrigem/ProductManagement/README.md

-This Product Managment API is developed using Django REST Framework serving as the backend for managing products on the e-commerce platform, allowing users to create, update, delete, and view products.
+This Product Managment service is developed using Django REST Framework for managing products on the e-commerce platform, allowing brands to create, update, delete, and view products. n

 A.	FUNCTIONALITIES